davnig/invoice-management-website/README.md

 # Invoice Management Website

-A web app targeting freelancers who need to manage their invoices.
+A web app for managing clients and invoices.